kythyria/rp-digimon-rainwings/NOTES.md

 (If human, do you wield a digivice that connects you to a spirit digimon? or a digivice that connects with your digimon?
 Any preferred model?)

+>You want to hear a tale?
+Well then...
+(Backtory)

 -- The infallible companion --

 >This is my partner!(Optional)

 (If human, complete this block.
-If digimon, erase it.
+If digimon, fill as fit.
 Treat both your partner and your spirit form equally for the filling of this section)

 >Partner